 The two are very similar types of cakes.
 As I mentioned above, a bundt is simply a cake baked in a bundt pan.
 Pound cakes are traditionally made with a pound each of eggs, butter, sugar and flour, yielding a dense, soft cake.
 These cakes are great options for cooking in a bundt pan.

-This recipe is a keto pound cake with almond flour, which requires a few alterations to the traditional ‘pound cake’ recipe.
+This recipe is essentially a keto lemon pound cake with almond flour, which requires a few alterations to the traditional ‘pound cake’ recipe.
 However, it yields a soft, fluffy delicious result!

 Ingredients

-Baking a perfect dessert requires simple, healthy ingredients you may already have handy in your keto pantry:
+Baking a perfect dessert requires simple, healthy ingredients you may already have handy in your keto pantry.
+You can find measurements and complete instructions in the recipe card, below.

 - Almond flour – fine ground flour is best